Albert Cedric Gordon1

 b.
 20 December 1891, d.
 7 August 1955

-John G. Ebenhack was born on 20 December 1891 in Cincinnati, Hamilton Co., Ohio.2,3 He was the son of John Ebenhack and Emma Walz.1 John G. Ebenhack was in military service in World War I between 1917 and 1919.
+John G. Ebenhack was born on 20 December 1891 in Cincinnati, Hamilton County, Ohio.2,3 He was the son of John Ebenhack and Emma Walz.1 John G. Ebenhack was in military service in World War I between 1917 and 1919.
 He was in the medical departments at Greenleaf, Georgia and McClellan, Alabama.
-He was honorably discharged with the rank of Corporal 18 Aug 1919.4 He married Elizabeth Bertie.5 John G. Ebenhack died on 7 August 1955 in Cincinnati at age 63.3 He was buried in Vine Street Hill Cemetery, Cincinnati, Hamilton Co., Ohio.
-Section 21 lot 60 grave 3.6
+He was honorably discharged with the rank of Corporal 18 Aug 1919.4 He married Elizabeth Bertie.5 On 17 Dec 1935 he obtained U.S. patent 2,024,279 for a device for vulcanizing rubber.6 John G. Ebenhack died on 7 August 1955 in Cincinnati at age 63.3 He was buried in Vine Street Hill Cemetery, Cincinnati, Hamilton County, Ohio.
+Section 21 lot 60 grave 3.7

 Citations